-This topic contains 6 replies, has 2 voices, and was last updated by Krissy 7 months, 3 weeks ago.
+- This topic has 6 replies, 2 voices, and was last updated 4 years ago by Krissy.

 Hi Luke, so is it possible to have male friends without falling for them?
 How do I separate the two?
 I just wanna be prepared for this possibility in the future.
 In the past, I ended up really liking a guy friend but it just wasn’t the right time and I didn’t want to be serious with anyone.
 Can it be helped?
 Thank so much for your help so far.October 30, 2019 at 1:04 am #104515

 Yes, it is possible to just be friends with a guy without falling for him.

 To separate the two, only befriend guys of whom there is no attraction, whether it be one-sided or mutual, and avoid any form of flirtation with your male friends.